-This process will have to be continued during normal use of AEM, but these initial stages are the most crucial.
+This process has to be continued during normal use of AEM, but these initial stages are the most crucial.

 Rollout of your new application needs careful planning to ensure a smooth Go Live.
 This includes confirming a high level of security, training all prospective users and making multiple dry-runs to confirm that all issues have been dealt with.

 Preparation and planning will help ensure a smooth rollout.

 Ensure that all involved staff have been trained.

 See Adobe Experience Manager in the course catalog.

 Penetration tests simulate an attack on a computer system to identify potential security weaknesses.

 To ensure the security of your solution, perform specific penetration tests, together with a wider range of security tests.